All Episodes

 No travel.

-They had their own travel ban.
+They have their own travel ban.

-Remember, Trump puts in the travel ban, and they say it's racist.
+Remember, Trump puts in the travel ban and they say it's racist.

-Uh China was saying that.
+China was saying that.

-The World Health Organization, they're kind of like the fake news CNN, conspiracy TV, MSDNC, New York Times, Washington Post, if you will, of the communist Chinese.
+The World Health Organization, they're kind of like the fake news, CNN, conspiracy TV, MSDNC, New York Times, Washington Post, if you will, of the communist Chinese.

 And China needs to start kicking in to the entire world and pay for what they knew was a disaster.

-That is beyond whether, you know, the Fox reporting, though, that this there now is a full-scale investigation.
+That is beyond whether, you know, Fox reporting, though, that there now is a full-scale investigation because we now have officials within our government.

-They we knew ahead of time that there were a ton of problems in this lab, but we know that patient zero, now they're not saying the virus was manufactured in the lab.
+We knew ahead of time that there were a ton of problems in this lab, but we know that patient zero, now they're not saying the virus was manufactured in the lab.

 It was a manufactured virus.

-Um, which I understand that there is increasing confidence that this outbreak, again, Fox News reporting, uh, originated in the Wuhan lab, not as a bioweapon, part of an effort to show that its efforts to identify and combat viruses are equally or greater than those in the U.S. And they've confirmed that they have taken in the U.S. officials,
+They think it was just patient zero, bit by a bat, worked in the lab and then walked around Wuhan and it just spread like wildfire, which I understand that there is increasing confidence that this outbreak, again, Fox News reporting, originated in the Wuhan lab, not as a bioweapon, part of an effort to show that its efforts to identify and combat viruses are equally or greater than those in the U.S.

-intelligence community, the possibility of coronavirus being man-made or engineered inside of China as some sort of bioweapon off the table and have ruled it out at this point.
+And they've confirmed that they have taken in the U.S. officials, intelligence community, the possibility of coronavirus being man-made or engineered inside of China as some sort of bioweapon off the table and have ruled it out at this point.

-Again, this is just this is not my story.
+Again, this is not my story.

 I've been watching it.

-Uh that ought to scare every single American.
+That ought to scare every single American.

 Everybody should be angry about it.

-Um, I've been warning in detail, and I'm gonna get into more of this as the show unfolds today, but I'm telling you, there is there's a percolating sentiment out here that you better not, you know, the the Kentucky governor taking people's license plates down, that's not going over well.
+I've been warning in detail, and I'm going to get into more of this as the show unfolds today, but I'm telling you, there's a percolating sentiment out here that you better not, you know, the Kentucky governor's taking people's license plates down.

 Churches being ordered, no singing during a live stream service unless they were in their homes.

-Uh, then you have a California, you know, some of these restrictions and some of these fines and ripping people off of buses if they don't have a mask instead of just handing them a mask and saying, here, if you don't have one, we have one for you.
+Then you have a California, you know, some of these restrictions and some of these fines and ripping people off of buses if they don't have a mask instead of just handing them a mask and saying, here, if you don't have one, we have one for you.

-I'm just I'm telling you right now.
+I'm just, I'm telling you right now.

-Uh and the the governors, I'll get to that in a second, their reaction to a lot of this, but the backlash is beginning.
+And the governors, I'll get to that in a second, their reaction to a lot of this, but the backlash is beginning.

 And you're watching heavy-handed law enforcement.